Caruso School of Law COVID-19 Updates

 - The University will continue to keep the community informed on COVID-19 developments as new information becomes available.
 The latest updates can be found on the University's COVID-19 website and Emergency Information Page.

 Will tuition remain the same for spring 2021?

-The amount will remain $29,640 flat-rate for JD tuition for the fall 2021 semester.
+The amount will remain $29,640 flat-rate for JD tuition for the spring 2021 semester.
 The Office of Financial Assistance will provide students with the financial aid resources needed to meet the in educational cost of attending law school.